isan26/reqmate/README.md

 ## Retry

-ReqMate have two types of retry strategies (Polling and Timed) and the strategies can be configured to achieve different objectives.
+ReqMate offers two retry strategies: Polling and Timed.
+You can customize these strategies for different requirements.

 ### onResponse and onError

-For reading each response, we can pass a callback to the onResponse property, onResponse receives 2 parameters, the first one is the parsed response itself and the second one is the done() function, if we call it, it will stop the process inmediatly and reqmate will resolve with the last value from the polling.
-The same with the onError property, it will trigger when the request fails.
+To handle each response, you can provide a callback to the `onResponse` property.
+This callback receives two arguments: the parsed response and a `done()` function.
+Invoking `done()` will halt the retry process and resolve the promise with the last received value.
+Similarly, `onError` can be used to handle request failures.

-The bellow example will call `done()` on the onResponse given a condition or when it errors out.
-Calling `done()` is optional, is a mechanism to stop the process at any time.
-If we don't call `done()` the process will stop when ever we react the `maxRetries` or when we reach the `timeout` time.

 ### Polling

-Polling will start a request when the previous one succeeds or fails untill the maxRetires is reached or the `done()` method is called.
+Polling initiates a new request after the completion (whether successful or failed) of the previous one.
+It continues until the `maxRetries` count is reached or the `done()` function is called.
+Below is an example:

-The simples way to do a retry is by using the Polling mechanism as shown in the following example:

 ```javascript
    const response = await reqmate